paul-wolf/strgen/README.md

 Generate randomized strings of characters using a template.

-The purpose of this module is to generate a string of characters according to a template.
-The template language is superficially similar to regular expressions but fundamentally different in purpose.
+This is a Python module that enables a user to test data, unique ids, passwords, vouchers or other randomized data very quickly using a template language.
+The template language is superficially similar to regular expressions but instead of defining how to find or capture strings, it defines how to generate randomized strings.

+An example template for generating a very strong password:

+     [\w\p\d]{20}

+will generate something like the following:

+     P{:45Ec5$3)2!I68x`{6

 Constructor
 -----------